dagbdagb/juniper-ztp/README.md

 ## Gotchas/missing features/disclaimer
 * this script does not upgrade the PoE firmware automatically.
-You want to do that prior to deployment...
+You really want to do that prior to deployment...
 * if anything breaks by following these instructions, you get to keep all the pieces.
 I assume no responsibility of any kind whatsoever.